mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   you are backporting a fix to a release branch
 -   you want to reuse a precise change selectively

-### Common Professional Scenario

-A bug is fixed on `main`, and the same fix is needed on a maintenance
+A bug is fixed on `main`, and the same fix is needed on a maintenance branch:
-branch:

 ``` bash
 git switch release/1.2